hdsouza13/cse15l-lab-reports/lab2.md

 - Revelant Fields: `message` is "1.Hello\n"

 - Change in Fields: `message` becomes "1.Hello\n2.
 How are you\n".
-The 1.Hello stayed, because the string concatenate
+The 1.Hello stayed, because the string concatenate with 2.
+How are you\n

 Part 2